jalieven/tutorials/angularjs/template/README.md

 ### Steps from scratch:

 0. Take the most simple stream/index.html-page.
 Html-, Head-, Body-, metadata-tags,...
 1. Add Bootstrap (responsive)/Darkstrap and own tweaks css.
-Add jquery.min.js, angular.min.js and bootstrap.min.js to the page.
+Add jquery.min.js, angular.min.js and bootstrap.min.js (+datetime picker) to the page.
 (All the latest versions)
 2. Start coding in Bootstrap and come up with a cool static-mock-template-site that does absolutely nothing.
 All static pages...